Only available for NPP enabled bank accounts

 Most Australians over the age of 18 own either a debit card or credit card.
-Know that, before we dive into credit cards, it’s important to note the difference between a debit card and a credit card.
+Before we dive into credit cards, it’s important to note the difference between a debit card and a credit card.
 A debit card doesn’t allow you to borrow credit.
 You only have access to the funds in the bank account connected to the card.

 When you make a purchase with a credit card, you may decide to borrow credit to pay.
 Once, you’ve used this credit, the credit card company then charges you interest on your purchase.
 Typically, credit cards incur high-interest rates, however, they are a handy line of revolving credit.

 With the beauty of the internet, credit card applications, (like personal loans) are also online!
 You can apply from the comfort of your living room, over breakfast, or on the commute to work.
-Before thinking about applying for a credit card, take a look at these 3 simple steps:
+However, before thinking about applying for a credit card, take a look at these 3 simple steps:

 With the power of the internet, financial applications are accessible to anyone, no matter where you are or what you’re doing.

 The main advantage that stands out for short term lenders are the lower interest rates.
 That means you spend less money on interest!
 Interest is essentially a fee for ‘renting’ moolah from a financial lender.
 Of course, lower interest rates can vary depending on which financial lender you choose.
-(We may be biased, but Nifty has steller interest rates!)
+Furthermore, Nifty has affordable and competitive interest rates!

 With lower interest rates and fewer fees, short term loans are typically cheaper in the long run, when compared with credit cards.
 That means more money for the things you love!

 Budgeting your loan repayments into your weekly, fortnightly or monthly budget will see your loan repaid in no time!
-The trick with budgeting is to stick it to.
+The trick with budgeting is to stick to it.
 If you do that, then you won’t be tempted to spend your funds allocated to repayments.
-Therefore, personal loans may be the ticket to saving and halting those impulsive buys when you can’t (really) afford them.
+Therefore, personal loans may be the ticket to saving and halting those impulsive buys when you can’t afford them.